oxketova/oksanaketova.com/_works/digital_art.md

 image_caption: ''
 ---

 My digital drawings are inspired by the ornaments of different people of the world and patterns of floral elements of the _Art Nouveau_ era.
-The ornament was one of the first ways of knowing the world for a person through art, an element of a magical ritual, fragments of history, nature, and traditions are included in the patterns.

 <div class="gallery-box">
   <div class="gallery">